 Adding a Challenge

-Tip: Difficulty is a great way to cater for different levels of experience across your team.
+Tip: Difficulty is a great way to cater to the different levels of experience across your team.

 Stage(s) allows you to choose how the challenge will be played;